 After the test

-The gel will be wiped off your skin.
 The results of your ultrasound are usually available within 24 hours after your test, Monday through Friday.

-Your physician will discuss the test results with you.
+The doctor who ordered the test will discuss the test results with you.

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 1/20/2009...#4994
+This document was last reviewed on: 14/22/2015...#4994